Settings related to storage period

 Smart packet capture works on demand.
 Packets are captured upon explicit request of a privileged NAM user and within a limited scope (client, server, and time).

-- Go to Console menu > User groups.
+- On the NAM Console navigation menu, select Security > User groups.

 For each group:

-- Click the Actions button and select Group details from the menu.
+- Click the Actions button and select Edit.

 For more information, see Smart packet capture